Caulicons/Aluroni/README.md

 ## Description

-Aluroni is a project created with the intention of improving the management of static files and practicing page routing with react rotuer dom in React, in adding to using libs as classnames that help iin the dynamic rendering pf styles, facilitating the application of dark mode.
-Following the [Luiz Fernando](https://github.com/lfrprazeres) instructios in two [Alura](https://github.com/alura) coursers.
+Aluroni is a project created with the intention of improving the management of static files and practicing page routing with react router dom in React, in adding to using libs as classnames that help iin the dynamic rendering pf styles, facilitating the application of dark mode.
+Following the [Luiz Fernando](https://github.com/lfrprazeres) instructions in two [Alura](https://github.com/alura) coursers.

 ## Tools